 Dalstrong Steak Knives include complete tangs and are individually packaged in their protective sheath.
 The meticulous hand-sharpening of the 5′′ ThyssenKrupp German steel blades is a distinguishing feature of this set.

-The handles, which are made of black pakkawood, contribute to the luxury cutting experience in the same way that the blades do.
+The handles, made of black pakkawood, contribute to the luxury cutting experience in the same way that the blades do.
 It’s easy to clean and lasts longer thanks to the lamination.
 Aside from that, the ergonomic design of the handles ensures a pleasant grip.

 - Blades made of Thyssenkrupp German steel with a straight edge